By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Look for undeveloped strengths and improvement opportunities.

-Weaknesses and failure are easy to spot in yourself and in others.
+Weaknesses and failures are easy to spot in yourself and in others.
 Look for potential strengths you didn’t know you had.
 Try out new things and you are likely to find that some of those things are just the opportunity you have been looking for.

 Great things can happen when someone takes a chance and tries something they have always wanted to do.
 You are likely to surprise yourself when you find that you have skills that are not yet developed.